haikalbill/webappsec_fa/README.md

 ## <a name="web"/>Web Application Security Enhancements:

 ### <a name="inp"/> 1.Input Validation
-for login.php and LoginProcess.php
+1. For login.php and LoginProcess.php
-Client-Side Validation
+- Client-Side Validation
 Username Validation:
 Implementation: The username field is validated to only allow alphanumeric characters (letters and numbers) using the regex /^[a-zA-Z0-9]+$/.